History of the College

-Dr. Meadows resigned as President in August, 2008 and Mr. L. Wayne Bennett served as Interim President of the College until December 31, 2008.
+Dr. Meadows retired as President in August, 2008 and Mr. L. Wayne Bennett served as Interim President of the College until December 31, 2008.
 On January 1, 2009, Dr. Herbert H. J. Riedel began his service as President of Lurleen B. Wallace Community College.

 The Wendell Mitchell Conference Center on the Greenville Campus was completed in August, 2009.
 Renovations to the Luverne Center were completed in 2009 as well.
 This year also saw completion and implementation of the college’s five-year strategic plan.

 Renovation to the Martha and Solon Dixon Center for the Performing Arts entrance was completed in 2010 and a landscape enhancement plan for the Andalusia Campus was developed.
 The first phase was completed in 2012, and included a drop-off area in front of the performing arts center, an enhanced streetscape along Dannelly Boulevard with improved drainage, new curbs, angled parking, more than 40 new trees, and additional attractive street lighting.
 A concrete patio with picnic tables and benches was also added in front of the Jeff Bishop Student Center as a place for students to sit and relax outdoors.